 CVD accounts for 40-50% of all deaths in ESRD patients, with CVD mortality rates approximately 15 times that seen in the general population (4).
 However, CVD is highly prevalent in patients who progress to ESRD implying that earlier stages of CKD increase the development of CVD.
-A number of factors have been proposed as risk factors for CVD in CKD including proteinuria, inflammation, anemia, malnutrition, oxidative stress, and uremic toxins (5).
+A number of factors have been proposed as risk factors for CVD in CKD proteinuria, inflammation, including anemia. malnutrition, oxidative stress, and uremic toxins (5).
 Ongoing research is investigating whether these (and other) markers may be therapeutic targets.
-Interestingly. proteinuria correlates with blood pressure, total cholesterol, triglycerides, and inversely correlates with HDL-cholesterol (6).
-Thus, it remains unclear if proteinuria itself is a risk factor (e.g., a cause of CVD) or a biomarker.
-Meta-analyses of general population and high-risk population cohorts found that both lower eGFR (<60 ml/min/1.73 m^{2}) and higher albuminuria (>10 mg/g creatinine) are predictors of total mortality and CVD mortality; furthermore, eGFR and albuminuria are independent of each other and of traditional CVD risk factors (7, 8).
-Estimated GFR > 60 ml/min/1.73 m2 is not a risk factor for CVD or total mortality.
+Interestingly. proteinuria correlates with blood pressure, total cholesterol, TGs, and inversely correlates with HDL-C (6).
+Thus, it remains unclear if proteinuria itself is a risk factor (e.g. a cause of CVD) or a biomarker.
+Meta-analyses of the general population and high risk population cohorts found that both lower eGFR (<60 ml/min/1.73 m2) and higher albuminuria (>10 mg/g creatinine) are predictors of total mortality and CVD mortality; furthermore, eGFR and albuminuria are independent of each other and of traditional CVD risk factors (7, 8).
+A meta-analysis that assessed individual participant data of over 22 million individuals from 64 global cohorts estimated the risk of myocardial infarction up to 6-fold higher for those with urine albumin/creatinine ratio over 300 mg/g and $eGFR < 15 mL/min/1.73m^2$; similar estimates were conducted for other CVD outcomes such as stroke, CVD mortality, heart failure and others (9).
+Estimated GFR > 60 ml/min/1.73 m2 alone is not a risk factor for CVD or total mortality.